-Currently, 11 hospitals and health centers are participating in the Meadowlark Initiative which provides pregnant women and their families with effective, supportive care for behavioral health needs.
+Eleven hospitals and health centers are currently participating in the Meadowlark Initiative, which provides pregnant women and their families with effective, supportive care for behavioral health needs.

 Bozeman, Mont.
-(Oct 16, 2019) – The Meadowlark Initiative is bringing a new standard of pregnancy care to Montana.
-Currently, 11 hospitals and health centers from communities across the state have joined the initiative and are providing pregnant and postpartum women and their families with effective, supportive care for behavioral health needs like mental illness and substance use disorders.
-The Meadowlark Initiative will support at least one prenatal practice in each Montana community that has a hospital that delivers babies.
-Grant funding and technical assistance is currently available for practices in those communities that would like to participate in the initiative.
+(October 16, 2019) – The Meadowlark Initiative is bringing a new standard of pregnancy care to Montana.
+Currently, 11 hospitals and health centers from communities across the state have joined the initiative.
+They provide pregnant and postpartum women and their families with effective, supportive care for behavioral health needs like mental illness and substance use disorders.
+The Meadowlark Initiative will support at least one prenatal practice in each Montana community with a hospital that delivers babies.
+Grant funding and technical assistance are currently available for practices in those communities that would like to participate in the initiative.

 “For women affected by depression, anxiety, and drug and alcohol use during pregnancy, supportive, team-based care is proven to help.
 The Meadowlark Initiative offers prenatal care providers a powerful new way to help the women and families they serve have a healthy baby and build a strong family.”– Dr. Aaron Wernham, Montana Healthcare Foundation CEO

-DPHHS Director Sheila Hogan said this new initiative is focused on improving the lives of children and families in Montana and it is proving to be a successful public-private partnership.
+DPHHS Director Sheila Hogan said this new initiative is focused on improving the lives of children and families in Montana.
+It is proving to be a successful public-private partnership.

 “The initiative addresses a complex problem in our state, but it’s one that through thoughtful collaborations and timely access to services can really make an impactful difference.
 And, that’s exactly what we’re seeing in communities across the state.”– Sheila Hogan, DPHHS director